 Deut 7:1–5 has a set of requirements focusing on devoting the current inhabitants of Canaan, demolishing the Canaanites’ worship structures, and not having any relationships with Canaanites, because this will surely lead to serving their gods.
 Deut 27 then has a set of threats to anyone who makes an image, dishonors a parent, moves a neighbor’s boundary marker, misleads someone blind, treats alien, orphan or widow unjustly, has sex with his step-mother, with an animal, with his sister, or with his mother-in-law, strikes down a neighbor, or takes a bribe.

-Jer 7:9 and Hos 4:2 both critique Israel for three of the practices forbidden in the Decalogue, murder, adultery, theft): theft, murder, and adultery in Jeremiah; murder, stealing, and adultery in Hosea.
+Jer 7:9 and Hos 4:2 both critique Israel for three of the practices forbidden in the Decalogue: theft, murder, and adultery in Jeremiah; murder, theft, , and adultery in Hosea.
 Thus in each case the three offenses come together as they do in the Decalogue, but in a different order.
 This difference compares with differences elsewhere, in the Septuagint the order is adultery, theft, murder.
 In Luke 18:20 and Rom 13:9 it is adultery, murder, theft.
 Further, the three prohibitions are set in broader contexts.
 Jeremiah sets them in the context of a broader confrontation of Israel on the basis of principles from Deuteronomy.
 Hosea presents them as expressions of a failure of truthfulness (’emet), commitment (hesed), and acknowledgment of God (da‘at ’elohim).
 Ps 50 also comes close to a direct comparison with the Decalogue as it critiques people who identify with thieves or adulterers, or engage in deceit or slander.

 Ps 15 is broader in its list of offences that disqualify one from worship, including slander, abuse, failure to implement action against wrongdoing, and lending on interest.
 More briefly, Ps 24 disqualifies people with stained hands and impure minds who have lifted up their spirits to something false or sworn deceitfully.
 And at length Ezek 18 declares that a person will live who has not served other gods, not engaged in sexual impropriety, not exploited anyone, been generous to the needy, nor lent on interest, and Ezek 22 has a comparable list of wrongs (plus profaning the Sabbath) for which it condemns people.